ibm-cloud-docs/sell/faqs-migrated.md

 ## Why can't I add new block tier usage-based plans?
 {: #usage-based-plans}

 Block tier pricing plans are not currently supported in Partner Center.
-If you set up a block tier pricing plan in the Resource Management Console and the plan was approved and published, no changes have been made and it was migrated as-is with your product.
+If you set up a block tier pricing plan in the Resource Management Console and the plan was approved and published, no changes have been made it was migrated as-is with your product.
 However, you can't edit the plan or set up a new block tier pricing plan.
 If you have any questions, open a support case.
 For information about opening a support case, see [Creating a Partner Center support case](/docs/sell?topic=sell-get-pc-support#pc-support-case).

 ## What changed with Lite plan support?
 {: #lite-plans-support}